 Pros of Ocean Freight Vs Air Freight

 The cost of ocean freight is much more affordable than air freight.
-If you are tight on your budget ocean freight will be your natural choice.
-Ocean freight is a fraction of the price of air freight, which is why many people decide to use ocean.
+If you have a budget, ocean freight will be your natural choice.
+When comparing air freight vs sea freight cost, ocean freight ends up being a fraction of the price of air freight.
+In general, air freight is used when employers will pay for it or there is an absolute deadline such as a show or event.

 We offer two different types of container services for ocean freight that can influence the overall choice.
 We offer both consolidated and personal container service.
 With consolidated, goods are loaded into containers with other customers which splits the price even further.
 This is a great value because you only pay for the space you take up.
 Alternatively, we offer exclusive containers which is a good middle ground between air freight.
 These shipments have a tighter timeline and are priced right in the middle.